influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 #### Data node package install

-When you run the install command, your terminal asks if you'd like to keep your current configuration file or overwrite your current configuration file with the file for version 1.3.7.
+When you run the install command, your terminal asks if you want to keep your current configuration file or overwrite your current configuration file with the file for version 1.3.7.
 Please keep your current configuration file by entering `N` or `O`;
 we update the configuration file with the necessary changes for version 1.3.7 in step 3.